Dodge Charger Daytona: Second generation (2006–2009)

 The Dodge Charger was reintroduced for 2006 with a limited production Dodge Charger Daytona package that included a sportier interior, classic high-impact exterior colors, a rear spoiler, a front chin spoiler, a blacked out grille surround, rear quarter panel striping reading "DAYTONA" on either side, a blackout vinyl between the taillights on the decklid, and a black vinyl on the hood with the word "HEMI" cut out twice.
 Heritage R/T badges replaced the Stock R/T's chrome badges.
 A performance suspension with load-leveling rear shocks was also standard, as well as unique wheels.
-2006 wheels were the stock R/T 18" wheels with charcoal grey painted pockets, and lower profile wider tires.
-2007 to 2009 wheels are 20" chrome clad wheels.
+For 2006, the wheels were the stock R/T 18" wheels with charcoal grey painted pockets, and lower profile wider tires.
+The 2007 to 2009 wheels are 20" chrome clad wheels.
 In 2008, the rear quarter panel stripes were removed, and replaced with a strobe stripe on the lower portions of the doors that reads "DAYTONA" towards the front of the stripe.
 The hood decal was also modified.
 The 2006–2008 Daytona gains 10 hp over the standard Charger R/T via a freer flowing exhaust system featuring a single pass center muffler, and a larger diameter stock air cleaner giving it 350 hp.
 The car also had unique engine management software that removed the stock R/T speed limiter.
 The 2009 featured the new Variable Camshaft Timing HEMI, producing 368 hp.
 These are the first Daytonas to wear a badge listing the number it was produced out of total production numbers.